JamesHBickerton/JamesHBickerton/README.md

 # Kia Ora, I'm James 👋

-A physiotherapist-turned-developer based in Australia/New Zealand (soon to be Ireland 🇮🇪), currently focused on building clean, responsive websites while learning in public.
+A physiotherapist-turned-developer from New Zealand - now based in Dublin, Ireland 🇮🇪 - currently focused on building clean, responsive websites while learning in public.

 ---